VinceStargazer/NEU-CS5600/hw11/README.md

 4. (Optional) Run `make clean` to remove all created files

 # How to check the correctness
-1. Browse through created output text files to make sure the number of encoded strings (each for a line) is the same as what you indicated in getRand argument
+1. Browse through output text files to make sure the total number of encoded strings (each for a line) is the same as what you indicated in getRand argument.
+Meanwhile, each file should contain 100 or less lines
 2. Run `./cipher -d` and then try typing down some encoded strings in the terminal to see if they can be decoded to the corresponding word in random_words.txt.
 You can also try `./cipher -e` to test it reversely
 3. Run `./test.sh` to test some edge cases